-President Ramsey called the Public Session to order at 6:45 P.M.
+President Ramsey called the meeting to order at 5:30 P.M.
+The Board recessed into Closed Session.
+President Ramsey called the Public Session to order at 6:00 P.M.

 B.1 Pledge of Allegiance

 President Ramsey led the pledge of allegiance.